Clinical Trial Disclosure and Data Transparency Conference

 - Head of Documents Access and Publication Service

-Anne-Sophie Henry-Eude is a French Doctor in Pharm. with post-grad degrees in Reg affairs and Pharmacovigilance & Pharmacoepidemiology.
-In 2011, she transferred to the Paed.
-Office of the Agency as paediatric coordinator working on antivirals, esp. medicinal products to treat and prevent HIV.
-In 2013, she became the Head of the new Access to Documents Service at EMA.
-With the implementation of Policy 0070 on Clinical Data Publication, she is now Head of Documents Access & Publication at EMA.
+Anne-Sophie Henry-Eude is a doctor in pharmacy with post-graduate degrees in Regulatory Affairs and Pharmacovigilance & Pharmacoepidemiology.
+She worked in the pharma industry then joined EMA as product team leader for anti-infectives.
+She then worked on paediatric investigation plans in the HIV field.
+In 2013 she became Head of the new Access to Documents Service and with the implementation of the policy on Clinical Data Publication, she is now Head of Documents Access & Publication at EMA.

 Julie G. Holtzople